 You hope that parents don’t notice that the money allocated for education is actually only 11% of your total 2019/20 budget.
 They might begin asking questions about why you don’t invest more in students.

 This would be an awkward question to answer.
 You know for your political image that you need to make it look as though you are increasing funding, even though you have no intention of doing so.

 So, you announce that a group of experts will review the funding model.
 Thanks to the Supreme Court win, most parents are well aware that the model was drastically changed in 2002 and so they will have some familiarity with what was lost.

 And, through the work of parent advocacy groups, many parents will also know that what was restored still left too many gaps for too many students.

 You do not include a single teacher on the funding review panel.

 It would be inconvenient for teachers to be represented there where they could remind everyone of how, throughout your tenure as the Official Opposition, you consistently agreed with teachers when they called for significant increases in funding .

 You could do without teachers raising a ruckus when they discover your plan to implement a funding model that will essentially turn students into statistics.

-You know that harried and hurried parents are not going to have the time to study the details of the new funding model.
-You know that many feel intimidated by convoluted statistics but you know that you still need a slick way to get the public to think that prevalence is the way to go.
+You know that many harried and hurried parents may not have the time to study the details of the new funding model.
+You know that some feel intimidated by convoluted statistics and you know that you still need a slick way to get the public to think that prevalence funding is the way to go.

 You hope against hope that parents don’t read about the suffering of students with special needs wherever prevalence funding has been implemented.